PyLink/PyLink/README.md

 ## Usage

 **PyLink is a work in progress and thus may be very unstable**!
-No warranty is provided if this completely wrecks your network and causes widespread rioting throughout your user base!
+No warranty is provided if this completely wrecks your network and causes widespread rioting amongst your users!

 That said, please report any bugs you find to the [issue tracker](https://github.com/GLolol/PyLink/issues).
 Pull requests are open if you'd like to contribute.